 Christmas break is drawing to a close for us and even though we’ve been eating lots of Christmas goodies over the past weeks, I want to send something yummy back to school with the girls.
-Carmelitas are an all time favorite, and a little different from traditional Christmas cookies.
+This Carmelitas recipe is an all time favorite in our house, and a little different from traditional Christmas cookies.
 Unwrapping the caramels is the hardest part.
-Gooey yumminess is all I can say.
+Gooey yumminess is all I can say. 🥰